-The question essentially was around getting an error about an inactive Retained Earnings account when trying to run the year end close routine in the General Ledger in Dynamics GP, and the poster questioning if it’s because “Close to Divisional Account Segments” was marked.
+The question essentially was about getting an error about an inactive Retained Earnings account when trying to run the year-end close routine in the General Ledger in Dynamics GP, and the poster questioning if it's because "Close to Divisional Account Segments" was marked.

 This is the type of error the original poster got:

 General Ledger Setup

 Here are the options in the General Ledger Setup window, per company, that affect the year-end close routine.